- Ayurveda Retreats

 Distance: 8 km from the airport Time: 20 minutes

 We land at Colombo Airport and are greeted here by our local tour guide and Sarah.
 A small transfer takes us to the beach of Negombo.
-Here we can relax for the rest of the day and start the trip with a small welcome yoga class.
+Here we can relax for the rest of the day from the arrival and start with a small welcome yoga hour in our yoga holiday.

 Day 2 Negombo – Sigiriya